 for some $\kappa > 0 $, and convergence rate analyses are derived for a line search method that has access to deterministic function values in \cite{cartis2018global} and stochastic function values (with additional assumptions) in \cite{paquette2018stochastic}.
 However, for the methods studied in this paper, condition \eqref{eq:theta_cond} turns out to be achievable.
-Therefore, in this paper, we establish conditions under which \eqref{eq:theta_cond} holds either deterministically or with sufficiently high probability.
-Given a point $x$, all of these methods compute $g(x)$ using either \eqref{eq:GSG_intro} or \eqref{eq:cGSG_intro}, where the $u_i$'s are the \emph{sampling directions} and $\sigma$ is the \emph{sampling radius}.
+We establish conditions under which \eqref{eq:theta_cond} holds either deterministically or with sufficiently high probability.

+Given a point $x$, all methods compute $g(x)$ via either \eqref{eq:GSG_intro} or \eqref{eq:cGSG_intro}.
 The methods vary in their selection of the \emph{size of the sample set} $N$, the set $\{u_i: i=1, \ldots, N\}$ and the corresponding set $\{\tilde u_i: i=1, \ldots, N\}$, and the \emph{sampling radius} $\sigma$.
 Here, upfront, we present a simplified summary of the conditions on $N$, $\sigma$ and $\nabla \phi(x)$ for each method that we consider in this paper to guarantee condition \eqref{eq:theta_cond}; see Table \ref{tbl:bounds1}.
-For more detailed results see Section \ref{sec:summary}, Tables \ref{tbl:bounds_full} and \ref{tbl:bounds_full2}.
-Note that for the smoothing methods the condition \eqref{eq:theta_cond} holds with probability $1-\delta$ and the number of samples depends on $\delta$.
+For more detailed results see Section \ref{sec:summary}, Table \ref{tbl:bounds_full2}.
+Note that for the smoothing methods \eqref{eq:theta_cond} holds with probability $1-\delta$ and the number of samples depends on $\delta$.
 Moreover, the bounds on $N$ for the smoothing methods are a simplification of the more detailed bounds derived in the paper and apply when $n\geq4$, while for smaller $n$ some of the constants are larger.
-We should note that the constants in the bound on $N$ are somewhat smaller for larger $n$.
+We should note that the constants in the bound on $N$ are smaller for larger $n$.